 If the holder of the approval completely ceases to manufacture a type of vehicle approved in accordance with this Regulation, they shall so inform the Type Approval Authority which granted the approval.
-Upon receiving the relevant communication, that authority shall inform thereof the other Contracting Parties to the 1958 Agreement applying this Regulation by means of copies of the communication form conforming to the model in Annex to this Regulation.
+Upon receiving the relevant communication, that authority shall inform thereof the other Contracting Parties to the 1958 Agreement applying this Regulation by means of copies of the communication form conforming to the model in Annex A2 to this Regulation.

-.
-Transitional provisions

-.1.
-General provisions
+11. Special provisions

+11.1.

+As from the official date of entry into force of the 01 series of amendments to this Regulation, and by way of derogation to the obligations of Contracting Parties, the Contracting Parties applying this Regulation and also applying the 08 or a later series of amendments to Regulation No. 83 may refuse to accept type approvals granted on the basis of this Regulation, which are not accompanied by an approval to the 08 or a later series of amendments to Regulation No. 83.

+11.2.
+Until the official date of entry into force of the 01 series of amendments to this Regulation, and by way of derogation to the obligations of Contracting Parties, the Contracting Parties applying this Regulation may refuse to accept type approvals granted on the basis of this Regulation.

+{ADD TRANSITIONAL PROVISIONS?}

-.
-Names and addresses of Technical Services responsible for conducting approval tests, and of Type Approval Authorities
+12. Names and addresses of Technical Services responsible for conducting approval tests, and of Type Approval Authorities